OpsMx/standard-gitops-repo/SAMPLES/values-yamls/README.md

 **saml-redis-postgres.yaml**: This is same as saml-rbac-postgres and also includes configuration for using an **external Redis** such as AWS Elasticache or Google MemoryStore

+**only*.yaml**: helm install command accepts multiple values.yaml files at the same time.
+These files are designed to be modular so that mix-and-match can be used to suite your needs.
+Please follow the commented instructions in these files.

 <!-- Need to link documents for Manually creating TLS secrets and configuring using external DBs -->